trilitech/tezos-developer-docs/docs/reference/style-guide.md

 - Structure lists and headings in a consistent way.
   For example, make sure each list item is capitalized and punctuated in the same way.
   List items should be all complete sentences or all sentence fragments, not a mix.

+## Links

+- Use root-relative links, as in `[Target page](/folder/folder/target)`, because the target path of relative links as in `[Target page](./target)` can change based on whether the user's browser has a trailing slash in the URL.